mrsxturn/realyavuzbey/README.md

 <h3 align="center">About Me</h3>
 <p align="center">
   My name is Yavuz.
-I am a Full-Stack Developer and Entrepreneur based in Türkiye.<br />
+I am a Full-Stack Developer and Entrepreneur based in Turkiye.<br />
   I work mostly with Python, especially Flask, and I enjoy building clean, functional systems with SQLAlchemy and other backend tools.<br />
   If you're out there building something meaningful, good luck to you.
 Keep going.
 </p>